RFID Tag and Label Solutions

 There are many considerations and options when installing a radio-frequency identification (RFID) solution including choosing the right RFID supplies.
-Factors such as location usage, application of media and environmental conditions, how the items are to be tracked, and where and what the tag will be applied to are a just a few of the considerations.
-These factors will affect what type of RFID supplies you will need to purchase for your installation.
+Factors such as location usage, application of media, environmental conditions, how the items are to be tracked, and where and what the tag will be applied to are just a few of these considerations.
+This will all affect what type of RFID supplies you will need to purchase for your installation.

 RFID tags contain at least three parts: an integrated circuit for storing and processing information that modulates and demodulates radio-frequency (RF) signals; a means of collecting DC power from the reader signal in the vicinity; and an antenna for receiving and transmitting the signal.
 The tag information is stored in non-volatile memory and can include either fixed or programmable logic for processing the transmission and sensor data, respectively.

-Performance factors to consider when selecting RFID labels:
+There are a few performance factors to consider when selecting an RFID label type, including:

 Inlay Size: A larger RFID inlay gives you longer read ranges.

 RFID Reader Type: Handheld, fixed and overhead readers often perform differently and serve different use cases.